Great Moments in Travel History – October 2014

 The first proven act of air sabotage in the history of commercial aviation occurred on October 10, 1933, when an on-board explosive device went off in a Boeing 247 propliner headed from Cleveland to Chicago.
 All seven people aboard perished in the crash.
 Despite thorough investigation, no suspect has ever been identified or charged with the incident, and it remains unsolved to this day.

 On October 30, 1942, the New Frontier Hotel and Casino opened in Las Vegas.
-Originally called the Hotel Last Frontier, the property was the second resort ever to open on the Las Vegas strip.
+Originally called the Hotel Last Frontier, the property was the second resort to open on the Las Vegas strip.
 The property closed on July 16, 2007.

 The Sahara Hotel and Casino opened on the Las Vegas strip on October 7, 1952.
 With 1,720 rooms, it was the last vintage casino-hotel from the 50s and served as an anchor at the northern end of the Strip.
-It closed in 2011, and is currently undergoing renovations, with a planned reopening as the SLS Las Vegas in fall 2014.
+It closed in 2011, and is currently undergoing renovations with a planned reopening as the SLS Las Vegas in late 2014.

-Click here to continue to Page 2 – Pan Am, TWA, the DC-9, the 777, and the Charles
+Click here to continue to Page 2 – Douglas DC-9 Super 8, United Buys Pan Am Routes, and the Charles Opens in Munich

 Pages: 1 2